Best Amazon Prime Day PS5 deals 2022

-Best Amazon Prime Day PS5 deals 2022Here are some of the best Prime Day offers for PS5 games, storage, accessories and more.
+Best Amazon Prime Day PS5 deals 2022Here are the best of Prime Day's day two offers for PS5 games, storage and more.

-Amazon Prime Day has officially started so now is the time to grab some fantastic deals, including discounts on popular PS5 games and PS5 accessories.
-Although there probably won't be savings on the PS5 console itself, we have spotted offers on games, DualSense controllers (Amazon UK), hard drives and more.
+Amazon Prime Day has entered its second day so now is the time to grab some fantastic deals, including discounts on popular PS5 games and PS5 accessories before they disappear at midnight.
+There still won't be savings on the PS5 console itself, but there might be PS5 stock, and we have offers on games, DualSense controllers (Amazon UK), extra storage and more.

 In this guide, you'll be able to find all of the best PS5 Prime Day deals.
 We recommend checking out our main Prime Day deals hub for more gaming offers and following our Jelly Deals Twitter account too, where we tweet regular gaming deals, PS5 restock alerts, and Amazon Prime Day news.